 - Medical Power Of Attorney: Permits the agent to make healthcare decisions for the principal when they can’t communicate their wishes, often in conjunction with a living will.

 - Springing Power Of Attorney: Becomes effective only under predefined circumstances, such as the principal’s incapacitation.
-It requires clear terms to avoid disputes about activation conditions.
+Clear terms are required to avoid disputes about activation conditions.

 Each form of POA serves distinct purposes, catering to unique personal or legal needs.